-• Develop the ability to catch and shoot in one motion with a quick release
+Develop the ability to catch and shoot in one motion with a quick release

 - 1. Three players are assigned to each group (or two players and a coach), with a whistle and stopwatch. - 2.
-Establish marks on the floor at 2.5 meters (9 feet), 4.5 meters (15 feet) and behind the 3-point line (cones work well for this). - 3.
+Establish marks on the floor at 9 feet, 15 feet and behind the 3-point line (cones work well for this). - 3.
 Have one athlete (or coach) with a stopwatch and whistle, one athlete as a rebounder and one athlete as the shooter. - 4.
 The drill starts when the timer blows the whistle. - 5.
 The rebounder starts by passing (chest pass) to the shooter, who is already in shooting position at the 9-foot mark. - 6.
-The rebounder keeps passing balls to the shooter at the 9-foot mark until the timer blows the whistle (at 20 seconds). - 7.
+The rebounder keeps passing balls to the shooter at the 9-foot mark until the timer blows the whistle (at 20 seconds) - 7.
 The shooter moves back to the 15-foot mark and continues shooting until the next whistle (20 seconds again). - 8.
 Finally, the shooter moves behind the 3-point line and continues shooting until the final whistle (20 seconds). - 9.
 Rebounder keeps track of successful baskets. - 10.
 Athletes switch places and repeat the drill.